aws-ia/terraform-aws-eks-blueprints/docs/core-concepts.md

 ## Cluster

 A `cluster` is simply an EKS cluster.
-The `terraform-eks-blueprints` framework provides for customizing the compute options you leverage with your `clusters`.
+EKS Blueprints provides for customizing the compute options you leverage with your `clusters`.
 The framework currently supports `EC2`, `Fargate` and `BottleRocket` instances.
 It also supports managed and self-managed node groups.
 To specify the type of compute you want to use for your `cluster`, you use the `managed_node_groups`, `self_managed_nodegroups`, or `fargate_profiles` variables.

-See our [Node Groups](./node-groups) documentation page for detailed information.
+See our [Node Groups](./node-groups) documentation and our [Node Group example directory](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/feature/doc-updates-readme-getting-started/examples/node-groups) for detailed information.

 ## Add-on